chinsiang99/kubernetes-learning/day-03/task.md

 In this exercise, you will create a Deployment and expose a container port for its Pods.
 You will demonstrate the differences between the service types ClusterIP and NodePort.

-> [!NOTE]
-> If you do not already have a Kubernetes cluster, you can create a local Kubernetes cluster by following [Day06 Video](https://youtu.be/RORhczcOrWs)
-> Also, do the node binding at the cluster level if you are using KIND.
-The Day9 video has the details on how to do that.

 ### Task details
 1. Create a Service named `myapp` of type `ClusterIP` that exposes port 80 and maps to the target port 80.
 2. Create a Deployment named `myapp` that creates 1 replica running the image `nginx:1.23.4-alpine`.
 Expose the container port 80.